TUDa-FZD/Lanelet2-BSSD-Converter/doc/architecture.md

 and behavior_derivation to improve the overview in the data_handler class.
 Most of the methods are included in the DataHandler class, because they need access to attributes like the Lanelet2 map or the RoutingGraph.
-- **geometry_derivation**: Additional functions for derivation of the geometry (currently the longitudinal boundary) of behavior spaces that don't require access to the map and graph data.
+- **geometry_derivation**: Additional functions for derivation of the geometry (currently the longitudinal boundary) of behavior spaces.
-- **behavior_derivation**: Additional functions for derivation of the geometry (currently the longitudinal boundary) of behavior spaces that don't require access to the map and graph data.
+- **behavior_derivation**: Additional functions for derivation of the behavioral demands of behavior spaces.
 - **util**: Additional functions that are used all across the framework.
 - **constants**: Constant lists and dictionaries that are used within the framework, e.g. to initialize certain objects.

-## Processing of lanelet2 maps
+## Processing of Lanelet2 Maps

 1. Using the io_handler module, a Lanelet2 map is loaded.
 2. Using the preprocessing module, every relevant lanelet is being identified based on the currently used conditions.